 2 officers on leave amid investigation into teen's arrest; BRPD says officer's knee was on teen's back

-BATON ROUGE - Two police officers seen detaining a teenager in a video that was shared on social media are on leave pending an investigation into how the situation was handled.
+BATON ROUGE - Two police officers seen detaining a teenager in a video that was shared on social media are on leave, pending an investigation into how the situation was handled.

-Mayor Sharon Weston Broome posted a statement on social media late Sunday related to a video also posted on online showing what appeared to be a Baton Rouge Police officer kneeling on the neck of a teenager while the teenager was being detained.
-The teen was later released to his mother, the mayor said.

 Police said the incident happened July 6, and an internal investigation was launched July 9.
 Chief Murphy Paul met with the teen and his family Monday.
 During a news conference that same afternoon, the department announced two officers were placed on administrative leave pending the results of the investigation.